mia-platform/documentation/docs/runtime_suite/crud-service.md

 It's possible to create one or more documents in a collection.
 If in MongoDB the collection doesn't exist the collection is create automatically.
 A document can be created in three different ways:

 - inserting a single JSON document
+- insert or update one JSON document
 - inserting multiple JSON documents (bulk)
-- insert or update on or more JSON document

 #### Insert a single document